Most spheres of our lives are entirely digitized: starting from cashless

 How to protect yourself?

 Thus, you need to use complicated passwords, different for different services, do not follow strange links, and do not use public Wifi, use a VPN, and so on.

 Remember — computer and security illiteracy will cost you much.

 But you can protect your data (and yourself), only through the usage of

 completely secure and anonymous online services.
 Sounds a little bit utopian?
-That's what you need — Utopia peer-to-peer ecosystem
+That's what you need — Utopia peer-to-peer ecosystem aimed at

 saving users' private data.
 With it, you receive private messenger, email, e-wallet, and browser.
 Using it, you can forget about all the so-called private browsers and, payment systems and IMs, Utopia is an all-in-one solution for all privacy concerned people.